undera/pylgbst/README.md

 - `pip install gattlib` - [gattlib](https://bitbucket.org/OscarAcena/pygattlib) - supports Linux, does not work on Windows, requires `sudo`
 - `pip install bluepy` - [bluepy](https://github.com/IanHarvey/bluepy) lib, supports Linux, including Raspbian, which allows connection to the hub from the Raspberry PI

 Windows users may first turn to the Bleak backend, which should support any internal or external Bluetooth adapter recognized by the OS.
-The Windows version of pygatt will only work with a [Bluegiga BLED112 Bluetooth Smart Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle).
+The Windows version of `pygatt` backend will only work with a [Bluegiga BLED112 Bluetooth Smart Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle).

 _Please let author know if you have discovered any compatibility/preprequisite details, so we will update this section to help future users_